Sharon1106/12MySQL-Employee-Tracker/README.md

 ## Description
 a solution for managing a company's employees using node, inquirer, and MySQL.
-A simple node.js application ran from the terminal used to keep track of employees in a company.
+A simple node.js application ran from the terminal used to keep track of employees.
 With this app you're are able to view and manage your department, roles and employees.

 ## User Story